 An authorised person can use bodily restraint if necessary to prevent serious and imminent harm to the person or someone else, provided all reasonable and less restrictive options have been tried or considered and found not suitable (s 350(1)(a)).
 A registered medical practitioner may administer or direct a nurse or paramedic to sedate the person if the same threshold criteria are met (s 350(1)(b)).

 These provisions also apply in circumstances where a person’s community assessment order, CTTO or CTO is varied to an inpatient order.
 Section 58(4) authorises a person to be taken as soon as practicable to a designated mental health service if they do not go of their own accord.

 If the force or restraint used is unnecessary or disproportionate, a person can complain to the Victorian Ombudsman or Victorian Mental Health Complaints Commissioner if the force or restraint was used by a person who works for a MHSP (see Taking a problem to an ombudsman, or “Victorian Mental Health Complaints Commissioner”).
-In the case of a Victoria Police officer using unnecessary or disproportionate force or restraint, a complaint can be made to the Police Conduct Unit of Victoria Police, or to the Independent Broad-based Anti-corruption Commission (which took over the role and functions of the Office of Police Integrity on 10 February 2013).
+In the case of a Victoria Police officer using unnecessary or disproportionate force or restraint, a complaint can be made to the Police Conduct Unit of Victoria Police, or to the Independent Broad-based Anti-corruption Commission.

 The person may apply to the MHT for a review of a decision to transfer within 20 business days after the variation of the order.
 The MHT may grant the application and ensure they are assessed or treated at the original service, or refuse to grant the application (s 66).